Meet the Samoyed

 Every purchaser is not interested in showing a dog.
 Sometimes a buyer wants such a dog as just a pet, the pride of owning a fine specimen of the breed.
 Donít purchase a pet-quality bitch with intentions of breeding her later; she was sold as a pet for a valid reason.
 She will produce inferior stock and harm the breed.
 A good breeder will have a contract stipulating a pet be spayed/neutered.

-Above all, be sure the puppy is guaranteed healthy at the time of sale, he has had dewclaws removed, is free from parasites, has had the necessary shots against distemper, parvo, etc. Have it checked by your veterinarian at once, and get booster shots each year and general checkups.
+Above all, be sure the puppy is guaranteed healthy at the time of sale, he has had dewclaws removed, is free from parasites, has had the necessary shots against distemper, parvo, etc. Have it checked by your veterinarian at once, and follow recommended vaccination/titer protocols, and general checkups.
 He should be at least eight weeks old when placed in his new home.
 He needs that contact with his littermates to help him learn to get along with other dogs when grown.

 If possible, visit the kennel a few times and note if cleanliness prevails.
 The dam should be clean though she may be going out of coat and looking pretty straggly (normal after having a litter).
 Cleanliness is a habit and chances are you will have an easier Sammy to keep clean if he was trained thus.

 The puppies should be happy and outgoing, not shy.
 Do not expect to pick up and handle the puppies unless the breeder suggests it and then learn how a puppy should be picked up and handled.
 They are squirmy and if you are not used to handling them, you could drop and injure one.
 Ask what food the puppy receives and get a supply when you get the puppy or beforehand so he will not have a change of food.
 Be sure the dam has been receiving the proper vitamins and minerals to ensure proper growth.